Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Broadband X-ray Spectroscopy

 \subsection{Spectral Modeling Procedure}

-We fit all the \xmm{} and \nustar{} spectral data together for each source in our sample in the software package {\tt XSPEC} v.12.13.1 \citep{Arnaud_1996}.
-We included a constant component ({\tt constant}) to consider the cross-calibration uncertainties between FPMA and FPMB throughout this work.
-For simultaneous or quasi-simultaneous \xmm{} and \nustar{} observations, we multiplied a constant component ({\tt constant}) to account for the cross-calibration uncertainties between \xmm{}'s EPIC and \nustar{}'s FPM spectra.
-The {\tt constant} component was variable, and all other parameters were tied between simultaneous/quasi-simultaneous EPIC and FPM spectra.
-In those cases where \xmm{} and \nustar{} observations were non-simultaneous, we set the photon index of the primary continuum and flux/normalization of each model component to vary between observations.
-We account for the neutral photoelectric absorption ($N_{\rm H, Gal}$) along the line of sight (LOS) of the source by using the Galactic absorption model {\tt TBabs}.
-We set the cosmic elemental abundances of \citet{Wilms_2000} and photoionization cross-sections of \citet{Verner_1996} in the model {\tt TBabs}.
-The Galactic hydrogen column density ($N_{\rm H, Gal}$) accounts for the column density of both the atomic ($N_{\rm {HI}}$) and molecular ($N_{\rm H2}$) hydrogen.
-The $N_{\rm H, Gal}$ value for each source is obtained from \citet{Willingale_2013} (listed in Table~1) and kept fixed throughout the spectral fitting.
-We apply the Cash statistic ($C$-stat, \citealt{cash_1979}) to find the best-fit model parameters and the $\chi^{2}$ statistic to test the goodness of fits.
-Once the best-fit model parameters are found, we run Markov Chain Monte Carlo (MCMC) analyses to determine the parameter uncertainties.
-The quoted uncertainties on each best-fit parameter represent 90\% confidence intervals.
+We jointly fit the \xmm{} and \nustar{} spectral data for each source in our sample in the software package {\tt XSPEC} v.12.15.0 \citep{Arnaud_1996}.
+We model neutral photoelectric absorption ($N_{\rm H, Gal}$) along the line of sight (LOS) to the source using the Galactic absorption model {\tt TBabs}, adopting the cosmic elemental abundances of \cite{Wilms_2000} and photoionization cross-sections of \cite{Verner_1996}.
+The Galactic hydrogen column density ($N_{\rm H, Gal}$) incorporates both atomic ($N_{\rm HI}$) and molecular ($N_{\rm H_2}$) hydrogen.
+The $N_{\rm H, Gal}$ value for each source is obtained from \cite{Willingale_2013} (listed in Table~I) and kept fixed throughout the spectral fitting.
+We employ the Cash statistic ($C$-stat, \cite{cash_1979}) to find the best-fit model parameters, and the $\chi^{2}$ statistic to test the goodness of fit.
+Once the best-fit model parameters are found, we perform Markov Chain Monte Carlo (MCMC) analyses to determine the parameter uncertainties.
+The quoted uncertainties on best-fit parameters represent the 90\% confidence intervals.